Lanzhou Gansu, China Travel Guide

 TCM offers a holistic approach, considering the balance of body and mind.

-Lanzhou has a strong presence of experienced TCM practitioners.
+Lanzhou possesses a strong presence of experienced TCM practitioners.

 Lanzhou's entertainment and nightlife scene offers a mix of societal performances, local gathering spots, and late-night dining.
 It provides enjoyable options for nighttime activities.

 Few bar streets/clusters exist in Chengguan District or near universities.
 Lanzhou is not known for a major "bar district" culture.
-Hotel bars give a relaxed atmosphere.
+Hotel bars present a relaxed atmosphere.

 Zhengning Road Night The market is a major draw for late-night entertainment: lively atmosphere, abundant street food, snacks, and shops operating into the late evening.